Bennet C. Riley: Spearheading and raiding York

 Benjamin Forsyth and Bennet C. Riley spearheaded a raid in York.
 It would be a massive large force of 1,700 regulars including riflemen in 14 armed vessels.
 Forsyth and Riley led the way with their riflemen at the front to make a beachhead.
 Forsyth, Riley, and the riflemen landed at the beach.
-The Americans engaged the British regulars, Indians, and Candians who were trying to set up a defense.
+The Americans engaged the British regulars, Indians, and Canadians who were trying to set up a defense.
 Forsyth, Riley, and their riflemen hid behind trees and logs and never exposed themselves except when they fired, squatting down to load their pieces, and their clothes being green they were well camouflaged with the bushes and trees.
 The place chosen by the Americans for landing was very advantageous for their troops, being full of shrubs and bushes.
 The Americans immediately covered and cut off the British-allied forces, with little or no danger to the Americans.
 The British and their allies, suffering many casualties, withdrew from the field.
 The Americans suffered moderate casualties from resistance from British-allied remnants, magazine explosion, or other circumstances.
 The American raid at York was successful, however it was not without some controversy.
-Even though the civilians were not harmed.
-Many of their belongings were looted by the Americans and many private property were burned to the ground.
-Despite that the American commander Pike who was killed in this raid explicitly instructed his soldiers not to conduct any looting or burning private property.
+Even though the civilians were not harmed, many of their belongings were looted by the Americans and much private property was burned to the ground.
+This was in spite of the explicit instructions of the American commander, Pike (who was killed in this raid), not to loot or burn private property.
 The Americans, after conducting their raid, withdrew from York.
 Forsyth, Riley, and the rest of their riflemen also withdrew.

 Capturing and interrogating prisoners

-Bennet C. Riley was out patrolling with his other riflemen who were acting as sentries.
 Riley, Forsyth, and their riflemen were performing paramilitary operations in British Canada in support of America's invasion.
-Riley's fellow sentries captured 2 Canadian teenage boys who were acting as spies.
+Riley and his riflemen were out patrolling and acting as sentries.
+They captured two Canadian teenage boys who were acting as spies.
 Riley brought them before Forsyth.
-Forsythe and Riley did not wish to kill these teenage spies as they were just young boys.
-They had no intention of killing young teenage boys.
-So Forsyth and Riley bluffed the teenage spies into talking by pretending to threaten them with death.
-The ruse seemed so convincing that the teenage boys told Forsyth all valuable intelligence about a blockhouse that was being built to contest the American advance.
-Then Forsyth and Riley released both teenage spies.
+Forsythe and Riley did not wish to kill these captured teenagers, as they were just young boys whom they had no intention of killing.
+Forsyth and Riley bluffed their captured prisoners into talking by pretending to threaten them with death.
+The ruse worked, and the boys told Forsyth of valuable intelligence about a blockhouse that was being built to contest the American advance.
+Then Forsyth and Riley released both teenagers.
 Forsyth sent Riley to inform the American generals of the blockhouse.
-After Riley informed the American generals of the blockhouse, the American army easily overtook the blockhouse and routed the British-Canadian defenders.
+After Riley informed the American generals, the American army easily overtook the blockhouse and routed the British-Canadian defenders.